How To Make Herbal Broth For Your Dog

 • Use broth as the liquid in any dog treat for an extra delicious taste and nutrient content

 Both dogs and people will benefit from a variety of medicinal mushroom.
-There are three main mushrooms we are going to talk about that have a wide range of beneficial effects on the body.
-They are, Reishi, Maitake and Shiitake mushrooms.
-These three are all anti-viral, anti-bacterial, anti-tumor and potent antioxidants.
-They are loaded with vitamins, minerals and protein.
-One of their largest benefits is that they are also deep immunity builders.
-Described more in-depth on our blog post "How To Support Your 3 Stages Of Immunity".
+There are many medicinal mushrooms and they have a wide variety of benefits for the body.
+We are going to talk about two of our favorites, Reishi and Turkey Tail Mushrooms.
+These three are all anti-viral, anti-bacterial, anti-tumor and potent antioxidants while being loaded with vitamins, minerals and protein.
 These amazing fungi also benefit and cleanse the liver, kidneys and heart.
 They each have their own specific added benefits that we'll go over now.

 Reishi is known as the "Herb Of Immortality".
 It is a deep immunity builder and helps with chronic digestive problems and general weakness.

 Milk Thistle supports and detoxes the liver.
-Our liver processes everything that enters our body.
-By supporting the livers natural function we are giving ourselves a helping hand in releasing what our bodies physically don't need.
+The liver processes everything that enters the body.
+By supporting the liver's natural function we are giving it a helping hand in releasing what our bodies physically don't need to hold onto.

 Burdock Root also is used as a detoxifying herb and helps the liver process toxins as well as cleanses the blood.
 This in turn will benefit skin issues like psoriasis, rashes, ect.
 Burdock Root also supports the hips and joints while providing some relief from arthritic pain.

-Turmeric is a more well known spice that has an incredible array of medicinal benefits.
-Turmeric has anti-cancer, anti-inflammatory and detoxifying properties.
+Turmeric is a well known spice that has an incredible array of medicinal benefits.
+Turmeric has anti-inflammatory, anti-cancer and detoxifying properties.
 This root also benefits cognitive and kidney function while balancing blood sugar levels.

 Ginger is another anti-inflammatory root that is assimilated well when used with Turmeric.
 It has great benefit to the digestive system and provides gastrointestinal relief.